zapier/redux-router-kit/README.md

 ## Routing component props

 Components rendered by routes receive the following props.
-These will also be passed to `createElement` if you provide that function to `RouterContainer`.
+These will also be passed to `createElement` if you provide that function to `Router`/`RouterContainer`/`RouterHistoryContainer`.

 ### `router`